farehiqbal/Chat-App-Clone/CONTRIBUTING.md

-Certainly!
-Here's an example CONTRIBUTING.md file for your project:

 # Contributing to Chat App

 We welcome contributions to the Chat App project!
 By contributing, you can help improve the application and make it even better.
 Whether you want to report a bug, suggest a new feature, or submit a code enhancement, we appreciate your contributions.